-At the same time, many countries have seen a massive increase in grassroots citizen mobilisation for community solidarity, and many civil society groups have been able to establish partnerships with government for joint action on COVID-19 even in settings characterised by high levels of mistrust and/or repression.
+At the same time, many countries have seen a massive increase in grassroots citizen mobilisation for community solidarity and demanding accountability, and many civil society groups have been able to establish partnerships with government for joint action on Covid-19 even in settings characterised by high levels of mistrust and/or repression.

 The ways in which these different trends are interacting are complex and vary significantly both across countries and within countries.
 Their combined longer-term implications for civic space and relationships between states, citizens and civil society organisations remain unclear.